siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Websphere/overview.md

 ### Compatibility

-This plug-in requires version 6.1.1.2 of IBM UrbanCode Deploy.
+This plug-in requires version 6.1.1.2 of IBM DevOps Deploy.

 This plug-in supports WebSphere Application Server version 7 or later.
 It also supports WebSphere Virtual Environment version 7 or later.
 This plug-in also supports WebSphere Application Server capabilities that were incorporated from WebSphere Virtual Enterprise, such as application editioning and dynamic clustering.

 **Note:** The Start Server step works only with WebSphere Application Server Network Deployment.
 The Start Server step does not work on WebSphere Application Server Base.

-The steps in this plug-in run on any agents that the IBM UrbanCode Deploy server supports.
+The steps in this plug-in run on any agents that the IBM DevOps Deploy server supports.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins).
+See [Installing plug-ins in DevOps products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins).

 ### Limitations